Quantum Cosmology: Inclusion of inhomogeneities and the semiclassical picture

 where $h_{ab}$ is here again the three-metric, $S_0$ is a function of the three-metric only, and $\{ x_n\}$ stands for the inhomogeneities (`multipoles').
 In short, one has that \begin{itemize} \item $S_0$ obeys the Hamilton--Jacobi equation for the gravitational field and thereby defines a classical spacetime which is a solution to Einstein's equations (this order is formally similar to the recovery of geometrical optics from wave optics via the eikonal equation). \item $\psi$ obeys an approximate Schr\"odinger equation,

 where $H_{\rm m}$ denotes the Hamiltonian for the multipole degrees of freedom.
 The $\nabla$-operator on the left-hand side of (\ref{semi}) is a shorthand notation for derivatives with respect to the minisuperspace variables (here: $a$ and $\phi$).
-Semiclassical time $t$ is thus defined in this limit from dynamical variables, and is {\em not} prescribed from the outside. \item The next order of the Born-Oppenheimer scheme yields quantum gravitational correction terms proportional to $G$ \cite{KS,oup}.
-The presence of such terms may in principle lead to observable effects, for example, in the anisotropy spectrum of the cosmic microwave background radiation. \end{itemize} The Born--Oppenheimer expansion scheme distinguishes a state of the form (\ref{expiS}) from its complex conjugate.
-In fact, in a generic situation where the total state is real, being for example a superposition of (\ref{expiS}) with its complex conjugate, both states will decohere from each other, that is, they will become dynamically independent \cite{deco}.
-This is a type of symmetry breaking, in analogy to the occurrence of parity violating states in chiral molecules.
+Semiclassical time $t$ is thus defined in this limit from dynamical variables, and is {\em not} prescribed from the outside. \item The next order of the Born-Oppenheimer scheme yields quantum gravitational correction terms proportional to $G$ \cite{KS,BK98,oup}.
+The presence of such terms leads to potentially observable effects in the anisotropy spectrum of the cosmic microwave background (CMB) radiation; see, for example, \cite{CK21} and the references therein. \end{itemize} The formalism developed in \cite{BK98} is flexible enough to cope with a general background at the highest order of the Born--Oppenheimer approximation.
+That is, instead of the minisuperspace approximation used e.g. in \cite{CK21} at order $G^0$, one can use an arbitrary inhomogeneous solution of the Hamilton--Jacobi equation.
+Ref. \cite{BK98} presents a full field-theoretic expansion.

+The Born--Oppenheimer expansion scheme distinguishes a state of the form (\ref{expiS}) from its complex conjugate.
+In fact, in a generic situation where the total state is real, where it describes, for example, a superposition of (\ref{expiS}) with its complex conjugate, both states will decohere from each other, that is, they will become dynamically independent \cite{deco}.
+This is a type of symmetry breaking in analogy to the occurrence of parity violating states in chiral molecules.
 It is through this mechanism that the i in the Schr\"odinger equation emerges.
 Quite generally one can show how a classical geometry emerges from quantum gravity in the sense of decoherence \cite{deco}: irrelevant degrees of freedom (such as density perturbations or small gravitational waves) interact with the relevant ones (such as the scale factor or the relevant part of the density perturbations), which leads to quantum entanglement.
 Integrating out the irrelevant variables (which are contained in the above multipoles $\{ x_n\}$) produces a density matrix for the relevant variables, in which non-diagonal (interference) terms become small.
 One can show that the universe assumes classical properties at the onset of inflation \cite{deco,oup}.